 A look of surprise, possibly shock, with a slight hue of disappointment.
 “Oh, really?
 You’re what age?
 How unusual.
 You must take good care of yourself.”

-So goes a somewhat fictitious, yet “truer than life” dialogue.
-I am reminded of a wonderful scene in Monty Python’s The Meaning of Life, when British authorities come to remove the protagonist’s liver because, stated clearly on his driver’s license, he agreed to donate it, but he urgently reminds them 1 “Dear Sirs, I’m still using it!”
+I am reminded of a scene in Monty Python’s The Meaning of Life, when British authorities come to the protagonist’s house to remove his liver because, stated clearly on his driver’s license, he agreed to donate it, but he urgently reminds them “Dear Sirs, I’m still using it!”

-I have many more answers because I’ve been leading a pretty healthy lifestyle and studying how to improve health, not to mention reverse biological aging.
+I have many more answers because I’ve been leading a pretty healthy lifestyle and studying how to improve health for decades.
 I also happen to be a holistic psychotherapist, acupuncturist, and stress management consultant.
-I don’t let on much; I mainly listen.
-I have learned about the limits of medical training and what I would more honestly call, disturbing as it may sound, indoctrination.

 What is medical school and training, and what is it not?